bilias/rqwatch/README.md

 In both modes, Rspamd communicates with Rqwatch API running on the same host, introducing only minimal overhead.

+Rqwatch comes packed with a variety of [features](#features).
+From detailed email traffic monitoring to actionable insights and Quarantine and maps management, Rqwatch provides administrators with extra tools to make the most of Rspamd’s powerful anti-spam capabilities.

 <!-- [[_TOC_]] -->